Table of contents

 Yes.
 When buying a refurbished product—of any grade—it’s crucial to get a warranty.
 While refurbished devices are typically tested thoroughly, a warranty will protect you if anything goes wrong or if the refurbished device you’ve purchased doesn’t have the cosmetic quality you expected.

-Warranties and the refurbished grades help you feel confident that you’re getting a quality product along with a good discount.
-Furthermore, these indicators let you know that you’re paying for a reliable device.
-The refurbished device warranty will support that.
+Warranties and refurbished grades help you feel confident that you’re getting a quality product along with a good discount.
+These indicators let you know that you’re paying for a reliable device supported by the warranty period.

 - Refurbished Grade A: The best quality of a refurbished device.
-Near-mint condition, excellent cosmetic level, and little signs of previous use.
+Near-mint condition, excellent cosmetic level, and little to no signs of previous use.

 - Refurbished Grade B: The second-best quality of a refurbished device.
-There is light scuffing on the bezel and light scratches on the case.
-Also, it can be on body as a result of a gentle use.
+There is light scuffing on the bezel and minor scratches on the case.
+It can be on the body as a result of gentle use.

 - Refurbished Grade C: The lowest cosmetic quality of a refurbished device.
 In perfect working order but will show more scratches and signs of wear and tear due to intense or long-term use.